Yeshey/nixOS-Config/README.md

   - Make it so upgrade and update tries three times before giving up

 - Sync things with syncthing instead of having game saves etc in the github repo
+  - Use syncthing to also sync your ssh keys

 ## Issues